THE GO TO REAL ESTATE RESOURCE

 - Retail: Freestanding restaurants, malls, and strip centers.

-- Multifamily: Apartments from garden to midrise to highrise.
+- Multifamily: Apartments from the garden to midrise to highrise.
 Also, have “condition classes.”

 - Hotels: Full service to extended stay to limited service all depending on amenities.